-Japan-America Society of Oregon is pleased to announce that the 7th Pacific Northwest Japan Bowl® will take place at Clark College, in Vancouver, Washington on Saturday, March 9, 2024.
+Japan-America Society of Oregon is pleased to announce that the 8th Pacific Northwest Japan Bowl® will take place at Clark College, in Vancouver, Washington on Saturday, March 15, 2025.

 The Competition Guide's purpose is to help students and teachers form teams and prepare for the competition.
+This Administrative guide will describe the registration process and provide information on lodging, transportation, and payment.

-Please read the Competition Guide carefully.
+Please read the Competition and Administrative Guide carefully.
 It gives the format, content, and rules of the Pacific Northwest Japan Bowl competition.
 This describes who is eligible to compete.
 There is a separate and shorter Study Guide for students to use.